Back to Top

 Think of SI as a way to interact with the course material in a more activeinformal and student-centered way.

-SI Sessions are not a place for:
+SI sessions are not a place for:

 • Sharing exam or homework answers